-Treating pain… and managing expectations
+Treating sciatica pain… and managing expectations

 If the pain is excruciating, lying down for short periods can help, but prolonged bed rest does not.
-So once the pain diminishes, I tell patients to get up and start walking short distances.
-Since sitting increases pressure on the discs in the lower back, I recommend avoiding prolonged sitting or driving.
+So, once the pain becomes manageable, it's important to get up and start walking short distances.
+Since sitting increases pressure on the discs in the lower back, avoid prolonged sitting or driving.
 Many people try treatments like physical therapy, massage, acupuncture, and chiropractic manipulation, but evidence suggests that while these approaches may help typical low back pain, they are less helpful for sciatica.
 Over-the-counter pain medicines like ibuprofen and naproxen can help.
-When they don't I may recommend short-term use of stronger, prescription pain medicines.
+When they don't, short-term use of stronger, prescription pain medicines may be needed.

 Patients often ask about spinal injections — where steroid medicine is injected into the affected area.
 It is worth considering for those with uncontrolled pain or for those with persistent, bothersome symptoms who want to avoid surgery.
-Injections can provide short-term relief.
+Injections can provide short-term sciatica relief.
 Like any procedure, it has uncommon risks including more pain, and it doesn't seem to decrease the need for future surgery.

-- Herniated lumbar intervertebral disk.
+Herniated lumbar intervertebral disk.
 New England Journal of Medicine, May 2016.

-- Evaluating and managing acute low back pain in the primary care setting.
+Evaluating and managing acute low back pain in the primary care setting.
 Journal of General Internal Medicine, February 2001.